-The LAP offers all State Bar members short term counseling (up to three sessions free of charge) with a local therapist who specializes in working with legal professionals.
+The LAP offers all State Bar members short term counseling (two sessions free of charge) with a local therapist who specializes in working with legal professionals.
 This counseling service addresses common problems such as stress, burnout, relationship conflicts, and career concerns, and is intended to identify and treat potential problems at the earliest possible stage.

-2007: The Sixth Year in Review
+2008: The Seventh Year in Review